rhdunn/xquery-intellij-plugin/README.md

 1. Running XQuery, XSLT, XPath, SPARQL, SQL, and JavaScript queries where supported by the implementation;
 1. Profiling XQuery and XSLT queries;
-1. Debugging MarkLogic XQuery-based queries, with experimental breakpoint support;
+1. Debugging MarkLogic XQuery-based queries, with expression breakpoint support;
 1. Viewing access and error log files.